This article was updated on March 25, 2021.

-Early this summer, when restaurants were allowed to reopen at limited capacity, we began venturing out to local outdoor patios — where we felt a bit more comfortable amid the pandemic.
-As Dallas heads into cooler temps and new spots have entered the game, we decided to create a running list of some of the best outdoor bars and patios our editors have visited.
+Last summer, when restaurants were allowed to reopen at limited capacity, we began venturing out to local outdoor patios, where we felt a bit more comfortable amid the pandemic.
+More than a year into life with Covid-19, plenty of incredible new spots have entered the al fresco game, so we decided to create a running list of some of the best outdoor bars and patios our editors have visited.

 Nick Badovinus opened Desert Racer just before Covid-19 forced all dining establishments to close.
 Last week, the prolific Dallas restauranteur transformed the Lower Greenville spot, adding a pop-up patio concept, Vantina, with 8,000 square feet of — in true Badovinus style — thoughtfully appointment outdoor dining space.
 In addition to a menu of Baja California-style staples, Vantina is serving bites from the original restaurant like the Quality Cheeseburger, tacos, shrimp cocktail, and more, but the indoor space is completely closed off.
 All servers wear masks and, for an extra no-touch precaution, there is a QR code to access the menu with your phone (tip: you don’t need an app — just use your camera).